Sedalia Couple Arrested on Drug Charges - NewsBreak

 Sedalia Couple Arrested on Drug Charges

-On the morning of December 21, Sedalia Police conducted a traffic stop in the area of North Depp Avenue and East Walnut Street for a moving violation...ksisradio.com
+On the morning of December 21, Sedalia Police conducted a traffic stop in the area of North Depp Avenue and East Walnut Street for a moving violation...kxkx.com

-On the morning of December 21, Sedalia Police conducted a traffic stop in the area of North Depp Avenue and East Walnut Street for a moving violation...ksisradio.com
+On the morning of December 21, Sedalia Police conducted a traffic stop in the area of North Depp Avenue and East Walnut Street for a moving violation...kxkx.com

 Comments / 0